-Chinese New Year is also an excellent excuse for people to gorge on desserts and snacks?
-This article will introduce the most 12 well-known desserts and snacks for you.
+Chinese New Year is also an excellent excuse for people to gorge on desserts and snacks.
+The lucky desserts for the lunar new year include Nian Gao, Tang Yuan, Peanut Brittle, Sachima, etc.

 1. Nian Gao (Chinese Rice Cake)